PlaceHolderHere/Spinning-donut/documentation.md

   * This function uses the idea of "Solid of revolution", generating a circle for every iteration of phi and rotates it around the y-axis
   * OUTPUT
     * The function outputs the points for a torus of R2 radius and an inner radius of R1
-    * The output is a 2d array with each nested array representing the [x, y, z] coordinates of each point
+    * The output is a 2d array with each nested array representing the [x, y, z, θ, ϕ] coordinates of each point
+    * θ & ϕ are added for calculating Luminance later on

 * rotate_point(point, angleA, angleB):
   * INPUTS